anuanmol/Air_pollution_Analysis/README.md

 # Air_pollution_Analysis

+### You can access it live here: https://share.streamlit.io/aspvtltd/aqi/main/app.py

 This is a simple project done by 7 people on Air Pollution Indication.

 Air Pollution Analysis is an Machine Learning approach to predict the Air Quality Index (AQI) of the region.